kevinbungeneers/dotfiles/README.md

 ln -s ~/.dotfiles/zed/settings.json ~/.config/zed/settings.json
 ```

-### Configure Terminal.app
-My terminal emulator of choice is the one that's included with the OS.
-I've added a custom terminal configuration, based on [this one](https://github.com/nordtheme/terminal-app).

 ## Managing your home manager configuration
 ### Updating inputs
 Both the `home-manager` and `nixpkgs` inputs are pinned to a specific version in the `flake.lock` file.